 What Is The Difference Between Tree Stump Removal and Tree Stump Grinding?

-Tree stump removal and tree stump grinding are two different methods for dealing with a leftover tree stump, and each has distinct processes and outcomes:
+Tree stump removal and tree stump grinding are two different methods for dealing with a leftover tree stump, and each has distinct processes and outcomes:1.
+Process

 - Stump Grinding: This involves using a specialized machine (a stump grinder) to shred the stump down to just below ground level, usually around 4–12 inches deep.
 The grinder turns the stump into mulch or wood chips, which can be left as ground cover or removed.